cidkagenow/speedrunstark/README.md

 #### Configuration of Third-Party Services for Production-Grade Apps.

-By default, 🏗 Scaffold-Stark provides predefined API keys for services such as Infura.
-This allows you to begin developing and testing your applications more easily, avoiding the need to register for services.
+By default, 🏗 Scaffold-Stark provides predefined API keys for some services such as Infura.
+This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.
-This is great to complete your **SpeedRunStark**.
+This is great to complete your SpeedRunStark.

 For production-grade applications, it's recommended to obtain your own API keys (to prevent rate limiting issues).
 You can configure these at:

-- 🔷`RPC_URL_SEPOLIA` variable in `packages/snfoundry/.env` and `packages/nextjs/.env.local`.
-You can create API keys from the [Alchemy dashboard](https://dashboard.alchemy.com/).
+🔷 `RPC_URL_SEPOLIA` variable in `packages/snfoundry/.env` and `packages/nextjs/.env.local`.
+You can create API keys from the [Infura dashboard](https://www.infura.io/).

 > 💬 Hint: It's recommended to store env's for nextjs in Vercel/system env config for live apps and use .env.local for local testing.